coderofsalvation/coderofsalvation.github.io/_posts/2016-06-01-the-social-innovation-accelerator-accelerator-vol-3.md

 <img src="/public/img/fractals.jpg"/>

-> Terminology
+Terminology:

-> * OPENSOURCE: tools and products which both business- and non-businessworld can use & modify
+* OPENSOURCE: tools and products which both business- and non-businessworld can use & modify
-> * SIC: social innovative concept
+* SIC: social innovative concept
-> * RESTAPI: popular way to distribute and share online data
+* RESTAPI: popular way to distribute and share online data
-> * BOTTOM-UP: Team members are invited to participate in every step of the management process
+* BOTTOM-UP: Team members are invited to participate in every step of the management process

 <img src="/public/img/selfaccelerating-SI-accelerator.png"/>